This post was written by Jake Davis, Strength and Conditioning Specialist for DNA Sports Center.

 I’m not a baseball player, so you wouldn’t want me to teach your son baseball.
 But for some reason, it’s considered OK for people who have never studied strength training to teach athletes strength training.
 That’s unacceptable.

-The baseball throw is one of the most powerful movements in sports, and kids need to learn to respect it and prepare for it properly.
+The baseball throw is one of the most powerful movements in sports.
+Kids need to learn to respect it and prepare for it properly.

-That’s why I created a Baseball Arm Velocity program at DNA Sports Center that was specifically created to protect and strengthen players’ arms.
+That’s why I created a Baseball Arm Velocity program at DNA Sports Center specifically to protect and strengthen players’ arms.

 The program has three main components: